Authentic Lessons for 21st Century Learning

 Time Frame

 Tailored for Success is intended to be the second step in the resume creation process if students already have a starting point.
+This lesson is designed to assist students in refining their resumes and preparing them for interviews.

 This resource gives students real-world content knowledge and information needed to be successful when navigating the interview process.
 These activities will prepare students to make a good first impression and to answer interview questions, regardless of the desired goal (applying for a job or trying...
 Read more »